DionneMaguire/dionnes_wines/README.md

 If the store owner clicks delete for a blog, a message pops up to make sure they mean to delete the blog.
 If they click yes, the blog is deleted and a message is shown that the blog has been deleted.

+### Approve customer and wine reviews

+The store owner / superuser has to approve the customer and wine reviews.
+When the reviews are added they have a status of 'draft' and the store owner has to change this to 'published'.
+At the moment this has to be done through the admin screen.
+Only when the review is published will it appear on the website.

+## Future Features

+- to actually show the ratings in satrs and have no number.
+- to have the approval of the customer and wine reviews from the website and not through admin.

 ## Design

 The design is kept simple to let the wines take centre stage and also to make it easier for users to navigate through the site.
 The buttons throughout are the same to give the user a consistent experience.